 2022 Award Nominations

-Nominations for the 2022 Awards are open and will close on 1 September 2022.
+Nominations for the 2022 Awards are open and will close on October 30 to allow vetting and communication.

-We encourage you to nominate Africans, Friends of Africa, organisations and initiatives who contribute to the growth and prosperity of the NSW African community.
+We encourage you to nominate Africans, African Australians, Friends of Africa, organisations, charities and initiatives that contribute to the growth and prosperity of the NSW African community.
 For those African Australians that have been outstanding in the fields listed below, please honour them with a nomination.
-Successful nominees will be celebrated at the 2022 Awards ceremony on Saturday 3 December 2022.
+Successful nominees will be celebrated at the 2022 Awards ceremony on Saturday 3 December 2022 in Sydney.

-To qualify for all award categories except Friend of Africa, individuals must be of African descent and reside in NSW or have activities/business in NSW; and organisations/initiatives must be owned or operated by people of African descent or they should be championing a cause related/linked with the African community.
+To qualify for all award categories except Friend of Africa, individuals must be of African descent and reside in NSW or have activities/business in NSW.
+Organisations, initiatives, charities must be owned or operated by people of African descent or they should be championing a cause related/linked with the African community.

 To qualify for the Friend of Africa Award, an individual, organisation or initiative must have a presence in NSW and support the African community in NSW or charities in Africa.